prajval-malhotra/wlp4-compiler/ReadMe.md

 # WLP4 Compiler

-This is a compiler for the WLP4 language.
+This is a compiler for the WLP4 language done as a part of the course CS 241 at the University of Waterloo.
 It includes an assembler for the MIPS assembly language, a scanner, a parser, semantic analyzer, and code generator.
+More details about WLP4 can be found [here](https://student.cs.uwaterloo.ca/~cs241/wlp4/).

 ## Scanner